The Show that’s not a Show

 We had to leave on Sunday as we’re off to Seville this week and had lots to do beforehand, so we quickly took the Glawning down before the rain came again.
 Inevitably, once we’d left the sun came out and it was sunny if cold afternoon.
 We were home by 2pm and, to be on the safe side, we draped the Glawning over the dining table in our conservatory to dry before packing it away.
-Its next outing will be at Glampfest and we can’t wait.
+Its next outing will be at Glampfest in Yorkshire and we can’t wait.

 Many thanks to everyone who have let me use their photos – it’s much appreciated.

 A muddy field is no barrier to fun

 Having a lazy lie in until 11.15 could be the future

 Alison is still pining for a puppy

 There’s a full set of photos here: Flickr